 - Game Ready combines cold and compression therapies after an injury or surgery to promote healing, decrease pain and increase return of mobility.

 Our occupational therapists help increase functional independence and safety for those affected by stroke, head injury, spinal cord injury, arthritis, upper extremity fractures, carpal tunnel, amputations, tendon rupture/lacerations, tendonitis/bursitis, rotator cuff injuries, joint replacements and crush injuries and lymphedema treatments.
-Our advanced technologies include:
+Our advanced technologies include (services may vary at different locations):

 - Reo-Go: Advanced robotic device for the upper extremity that uses tactile and visual cues